Introduction

 1. Set up your HTML and CSS files with some dummy content, just to make sure you have everything linked correctly.

-2. Download a full-resolution copy of the design files (desktop, tablet, mobile), and get a general idea for how you’re going to need to lay things out in your HTML document.
+2. Download a full-resolution copy of the design files (desktop design file, tablet design file, mobile design file), and get a general idea for how you’re going to need to lay things out in your HTML document.

 Step 2: Gather assets